 - Replace the spark plug.
 Consider replacing the plug with a new one.
 Before you put the new one in, add a couple drops of engine oil into the hole, and then replace the plug.
 Crank the engine a couple times to move the oil into the cylinder.

-- Remove the battery.
+- Remove the battery (if your mower has one.)
 Store the battery in a warm spot and, if possible, you can hook it up to a battery charger.

 Doing just a bit of maintenance now will make you a much happier person next spring when you are ready to start working in the yard again.
 Of course, our service department is available for winterizing check-ups now.
 It is always better to do preventative wellness checkups now instead of major repairs later due to lack of preparation.